 . . .

-Social media took on a whole new weight in 2020, as the COVID-19 pandemic restricted people to small groups and away from indoor venues.
-That meant a switch to more social media activity online, and a shift in behaviors — some expected and some unexpected.
+Social media over the past few years has taken on a whole new meaning with more people switching to remote, online activity, and away from in-person meetings.
 If you manage a social media account, you may certainly feel like your social media game was off from the expected outcome of last year.

-The below content will help you to refocus on the right initiatives that are pandemic-proof and how to best prepare and apply best practices for social media.
+The below content will help you to refocus on the right initiatives and how to best prepare and apply best practices for social media.
 While these discussions will largely remain high-level, the applications you’ll find will ring true in the details.
 We are excited to dive into social media in hopes that you enter this brand new decade well-informed and prepared for whatever might come your way.

-Back in 2017, nearly 1 million new people joined social networks every single day.
+Every second, nearly 11 new people join social media, bringing the total users worldwide to 3.8 billion.
 This growth will only continue as more and more individuals acquire smart devices and adapt to working and interacting remotely.
 As more people have hopped online for both social and personal reasons, we can expect that the traditional platforms will increase and adapt to new user behavior.

 Through improved ads, more groups and a large (and very vocal) audience, Facebook can still hold its own among social media networks.
 Due to its vast and diverse audience, many brands still heavily rely on Facebook marketing when they plan their annual strategy.
 However, there are some strategic moves that need to happen moving into 2022: